 The University of Adelaide structured program comprises 'core' and 'development' components.
-Further information about the development component of the structured program is provided later in this guide.

 The primary purpose of the CCSP is to ensure that you have formulated a research proposal that is both academically rigorous and of a scope which is appropriate for completion within the timeframe of your degree.
 In defining your research proposal, you will address, in partnership with your supervisors, a range of financial, resource, intellectual property, ethical and authorship considerations.
 Additionally, you will reflect on your Career and Research Skills Training (CaRST) development needs and document the activities you have undertaken to date.

 The CCSP must be completed within six months (or half-time equivalent) from the commencement of your candidature.
+Joint award students where Adelaide is the host institution and students that transfer to Adelaide from another institution must complete the CCSP within 2 months of arrival in Adelaide.

-All the information you need to know about completing the online CCSP is available on the Graduate Centre's website at: www.ua.edu.au/ graduatecentre/current-students/completingvour-milestones/core-component-of-thestructured-program-ccsp
+All the information you need to know about completing the online CCSP is available on the Graduate Research School's website at: ua.edu.au/graduate-research/current-students/core-component-of-the-structured-program-ccsp